‘Twas the night before Havoc, and all through the stands,

 His threads all custom, Chris Mooney, if you should know.

 A clipboard in hand and timeouts in his quiver,

 And he looked determined that victories, he’d deliver.

 His eyes, how they focused!
 His hair newly cropped!

 His demeanor now stoic!
 Scheming of offenses to stop!

 He won’t be out-prepped or out-coached or out-dressed,

-No need to quibble, just act quite impressed.
+He’s a rock star, just act quite impressed.

 The Final Four ring on his hand it did shine,

 Tossing twinkles of diamonds to the banners up high.